Battle of Aleppo (2024): Opposing forces

 The rebel assault on Aleppo city was spearheaded by Hay'at Tahrir al-Sham (HTS), but also included various other rebel factions.
-Among others, there were several Syrian National Army (SNA) units, alongside various Islamist and Jihadist militias also taking part in the operation, including Ajnad al-Kavkaz, Liwa al-Muhajireen wal-Ansar, Mujahidin Ghuroba Division and Katibat al-Tawhid wal-Jihad.
+Among others, there were several Syrian National Army (SNA) units, alongside various Islamist militias and battalions made up of foreign volunteers taking part in the operation, including Ajnad al-Kavkaz, Liwa al-Muhajireen wal-Ansar, Mujahidin Ghuroba Division and Katibat al-Tawhid wal-Jihad.
 The insurgent forces, especially HTS, were well-organized, relatively well-equipped, and highly motivated.
 The rebels had also sent sleeper cells to infiltrate Aleppo city.

 In contrast to the rebels, pro-government forces in Aleppo suffered from poor organization, extensive corruption, and poor morale.
 Regular Syrian Army units lacked supplies, were regarded as unreliable, and included many "ghost soldiers" in their ranks.
 One Syrian Army colonel later argued that the Aleppo-based troops had previously relied on Hezbollah and Iranian officers for operational command, but these had been largely withdrawn from Syria at the time of the opposition offensive.
 Among the remaining Aleppo-based garrison were Iraqi militias and some Iranian advisers.
-Despite this, relations between the Syrian leadership and its foreign allied had gradually suffered over the previous year, resulting in growing conflicts.
-On 28 November, a meeting of high-ranking officers in Aleppo was organized by Major-General Mohammad Salman Saftli, a Syrian Republican Guard officer who had been tasked with countering the rebel attacks.
+Despite this, relations between the Syrian leadership and its foreign allies had gradually suffered over the previous year, resulting in growing conflicts.
+On 28 November, a meeting of high-ranking officers in Aleppo was organized by Mohammad Salman Saftli, a Syrian Republican Guard officer who had been tasked with countering the rebel attacks.
 However, the meeting devolved into violence, as Islamic Revolutionary Guard Corps general Kioumars Pourhashemi was killed by a Syrian Army officer.
 Officially, the incident was initially attributed to an alleged rebel attack, but the truth of Pourhashemi's death soon spread among Aleppo's garrison.
 The incident impacted the local loyalist leadership and further demotivated Aleppo's defenders, reducing the willingness of the foreign allies to fight for Syria and increasing the willingness of Syrian troops to mutiny or defect.